Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It will come as no surprise that the French are super traditional when it comes to Christmas – in fact, a survey showed that given the choice, 9 out of 10 French would prefer a "traditional" Christmas dinner in France to something more innovative.
 Why am I not surprised?

-Whatever is served (and we'll get to that in a minute), what doesn't change is the purpose of the main Christmas meal: getting together with family, whether the nuclear family in the city or the extended family further afield.
-It's often a toss-up as to whose family will prepare the meal, and at whose home it will be eaten.
+Whatever is served (and we'll get to that in a minute), what doesn't change is the purpose of the main Christmas meal: getting together with family.

-In times past, the main meal often came after Midnight Mass and I hear that some people maintain that tradition, eating from two in the morning until sunrise.
-I personally don't know anyone who eats their meal right after mass...
+In times past, the main meal often came after Midnight Mass.
+I hear some people maintain that tradition, eating from two in the morning until sunrise, but I personally don't know anyone who does that so it may not be that widespread...

 Even after all these years, with my parents long gone, I still have a traditional Christmas meal every year.

-Of course there are plenty of factors that determine what what French families will eat for Christmas.
-One of those is budget, with expensive dishes unaffordable for many.
-Another is location, because there are plenty of regional specialties that may be radically different depending on where you are in France.
+Of course there are several factors that dictate what French families will eat for Christmas.
+One of those is budget, especially these days with prices on the rise.
+Another is location, because many regionis have their own specialties.

-And finally, there's your own origin.
+There's also your own origin.
 Christmas may be a Christian holiday, but it is celebrated widely, and beyond Christians.
-What you eat, however, may change depending on whether you are from the Mediterranean or the Middle East so here, we'll focus on the MAIN traditional Christmas meal and a few regional specialties, but we'll leave the wider variations for another time.
+What you eat, however, may change depending on whether you are from the Mediterranean or the Middle East so here, we'll focus on the MAIN traditional Christmas meal and a few regional specialties, and leave the wider variations for another time.

 Let's look at each in detail.

-However, when you combine the ethical factors with price – good foie gras can be extremely expensive, people may think twice about how often they eat it.
-For many, it is reserved for the holiday season, a delicacy to be savoured once or twice a year, but not regularly anymore.
+However, when you combine the ethical factors with price – good foie gras can be extremely expensive – people may think twice about how often they eat it.
+For many, it is reserved for the holiday season, a delicacy sampled once or twice a year.

 Either way, foie gras remains the most beloved traditional French Christmas food, with producers sending out their order lists months in advance.

-It is usually eaten on thinly sliced toasted bread, accompanied by fig jam and a glass of sweet Sauternes.
+Foie gras, by the way, is usually eaten on thinly sliced toasted bread (or brioche), accompanied by fig jam and a glass of sweet Sauternes.

 Another immutable French traditional Christmas food is the ever-present fowl, often with chestnut stuffing (which you can make yourself with this recipe).

-In times past, the most popular choice of bird was a goose, if you could afford it, or even a pig, if you could not (yes, I know it's not a fowl but in some quarters, it was the traditional Christmas meat dish).
+The most popular choice of bird used to be goose, if you could afford it, or even a pig, if you could not (yes, I know it's not a fowl but in some quarters, it was the traditional Christmas meat dish).
 Confit of duck was also a possibility.

 These days, however, turkey rules, not only from tradition but under the influence of the United States.
 But I live in the Bresse region of France, where the best chickens in the country come from, so my preferred Christmas fowl is a Bresse chicken, or a "poulet de Bresse".

-Those who can afford it will include lobster and other seafood, and a quick trip to your fishmonger's (la poissonerie) or to the supermarket will unveil piles of fresh seafood you'd never see any other time of the year.
+Those who can afford it will include lobster and other seafood, and a quick trip to your fishmonger's (la poissonerie) or to the supermarket will unveil piles of fresh seafood you won't see the rest of the year.

-If you've never seen the sight of a platter of seafood arrive at a Christmas table, you haven't experienced the French Christmas tradition at its fullest.
+If you've never seen a platter of seafood arrive at a Christmas table, you haven't experienced the French Christmas tradition at its fullest.

 Smoked salmon, although consumed throughout the year, is popular at Christmas, either with the seafood or instead of it.
 Again, it wasn't always so – the custom dates back to the 1980s or so, when salmon farming became common and prices came down.

 Then, during the 19th century, pastry chefs created a patisserie log, a cake that looked like a log but tasted like... cake.
-Several chefs have laid claim to inventing the cake, but no one knows when exactly it was created, or whether it was invented in Paris, Lyon, or even Monaco.
+Several chefs have laid claim to inventing the cake, but no one knows when exactly or where it was created.

 French Christmas cakes come in all sizes, from a small individual pastry to massive constructions designed to feed the entire household.